University of Canterbury

 UC usually notifies students the decision of their applications 4 weeks after the applications are received.

 The usual accommodation for Exchange students is at UC Accommodation Student Village and students can find information on the Study Abroad and Exchange accommodation package website.
 Students must complete a separate accommodation application online before the application deadline.
 Detailed information on the package including fees, how to apply, arrival dates, etc. is available at the website above.

-Availability at UC Accommodation Student Village is guaranteed for Exchange students provided that they apply for accommodation online by the deadline and return all subsequent contracts by the required deadlines.
-When making travel plans, it’s very important that students also refer to the above accommodation website for the move-in dates, since if they arrive earlier than the move in dates they would need to find temporary accommodation until the move-in time.
+Accommodation on campus is guaranteed provided that you apply by the deadline (you must apply for accommodation online by the deadline and return all subsequent accommodation contracts by the required deadlines in order to secure the room).
+When making travel plans, please also refer to the above accommodation website for the earliest move-in dates and latest move out dates for on campus accommodation, since if you arrive earlier than the move in dates you would need to find temporary accommodation until the move-in time.